 Social Security Disability Insurance

-This insurance can provide a benefit for an adult who has a long term illness or disability that will last longer than 12 months.
+Social security disability insurance can provide a benefit for an adult who has a long-term illness or disability that will last longer than 12 months.
 Illness or disability does not have to have been work-related.

 Your residual functional capacity (RFC) will determine whether you qualify for disability insurance or not.